wongri62121111/fire_hotspot_predictor/README.md

 ## Project Overview

 The Wildfire Sensor Logger is a Python project designed to simulate and log sensor data related to wildfire detection.
-This project generates mock sensor readings for temperature, humidity, and smoke levels, providing a foundational tool for understanding environmental monitoring in wildfire-prone areas.
+It includes a web-based dashboard that displays sensor data and highlights anomalies.
+The project generates mock sensor readings for temperature, humidity, and smoke levels, and provides an accessible framework for monitoring environmental data.

 ## Project Goals

-- Simulate realistic sensor data for wildfire monitoring
+- Simulate realistic sensor data for wildfire monitoring.
-- Create a robust logging mechanism for sensor readings
+- Create a robust logging mechanism for sensor readings.
-- Provide a simple, extensible framework for environmental data collection
+- Provide a web application to display sensor data and anomalies.
+- Highlight anomalous readings with explanations on the dashboard.

 ## Prerequisites

 - Python 3.8+
-- Basic understanding of Python programming
+- Basic understanding of Python programming.
-- Recommended: Virtual environment setup
+- Recommended: Virtual environment setup.

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/yourusername/wildfire-sensor-logger.git
    cd wildfire-sensor-logger
    ```

 2. Create a virtual environment:

    ```bash
    python -m venv venv
    source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
    ```

-3. Install dependencies (if any are added later):
+3. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```